MTDOJRP/docs/docs/8-law-enforcement/1-apply.md

   - Active participation in the community for at least one day.
   - At least one character and a registered vehicle in the CAD.
   - No staff punishments within the past week ([check here](https://punishments.kcdojrp.com/)).
-  - Have a basic knowledge of our [departments](https://docs.kcdojrp.com/docs/leo/information/directory) and [codes](https://docs.kcdojrp.com/docs/leo/information/codes).
+  - Have basic knowledge of our [departments](https://docs.kcdojrp.com/docs/leo/information/directory) and [codes](https://docs.kcdojrp.com/docs/leo/information/codes).
 </details>

 :::warning Role Transfers Notice